 William Brickett is of “good moral character.”

 · .001 Oct 25, 1952 Spiritual Needs in Education Today.

 · .002 “Oct 25, 1952 Spiritual Needs in Education Today”

 Address: James R. Killian Jr., President, MIT

-“(Fornes sppcj marked up for publishing)” At top right
+with “(Fornes sppcj marked up for publishing)” At top

 · .005 Oct 25, 1952--Denworth Hall “What is the Place of

-in Action” Ellwood W. Hill, Moderator with “(Parts edited in
+Conviction in Action” Ellwood W. Hill, Moderator with

-in Action” Ellwood W. Hill, Moderator with no pencil marks.
+Conviction in Action” Ellwood W. Hill, Moderator with no

 2010.074.250B Convocations--Founder’s Day Verbatim